ArthurSonzogni/FTXUI/README.md

 #### DOM

-This module defines a hierarchical set of Element.
-An Element manages layout and can be responsive to the terminal dimensions.
+This module defines a hierarchical set of `Element`.
+An `Element` manages layout and can be responsive to the terminal dimensions.

-They are declared in [<ftxui/dom/elements.hpp>](https://arthursonzogni.github.io/FTXUI/elements_8hpp_source.html )
+They are declared in [`<ftxui/dom/elements.hpp>`](https://arthursonzogni.github.io/FTXUI/elements_8hpp_source.html )

 <details><summary>Layout</summary>

-Element can be arranged together:
+`Element` can be arranged together:
   - horizontally with `hbox`
   - vertically with `vbox`
   - inside a grid with `gridbox`
   - wrap along one direction using the `flexbox`.

-Element can become flexible using the `flex` decorator.
+`Element` can become flexible using the `flex` decorator.

 [Example](https://arthursonzogni.github.io/FTXUI/examples_2dom_2vbox_hbox_8cpp-example.html) using `hbox`, `vbox` and `filler`.